Thursday, April 16, 2009

 SNACKS: Gerber Graduates Biter Biscuits (Sammy Bear Pan)

-: Satisfactory taste, low choking risk.
+Pros: Satisfactory taste, low choking risk.

-ns: Contains wheat, messy, irritated SB's lip.
+Cons: Contains wheat, messy, irritated SB's lip.

 I bought these for SB to snack on when he was about 11 months old after determining that he was not allergic to wheat.
 The biscuits contain wheat flour, which is a potential allergen for young babies, as you're probably aware.
 Most sources I've read give the guideline of 9-12 months for introducing wheat for the first time to a baby.
 I gave SB his first morsel of bread at around 10 months, and thankfully, no reaction.
 I wonder why they don't make more teething biscuits/finger foods without wheat given that many babies get their first teeth before 9 months (SB cut his first teeth at 6.5 months) and it would be helpful to have some snack options that you could pick up quickly at the store.
 (More industrious moms would just make wheat-free finger foods/teething biscuits from scratch, I know, but I opted for an intermediate solution in Baby Mum-Mum crackers.
 See my blog post here.)
 In any case, I thought these biter biscuits would make a nice snack for SB to gnaw on at age 11 months.
 I read several parent reviews that said that their child loved them, so I thought they'd be a sure hit with SB.